savonet/book/audio.md

 ### HLS output {#sec:HLS-output}

-In the last few years, people have started moving away from Icecast and turn to HLS to distribute streams.
+In the last few years, people have started moving away from Icecast and turn to HLS\index{HLS} to distribute streams.
 Basically, a stream in HLS is a playlist of very short portions of the stream, called segments, whose duration is generally between 2 and 10 seconds.
 The playlist itself contains the last minute or so of the stream, split in segments, and is regularly updated.
 Compared to Icecast,